 Once you set up the test, you can leave the software to do the work.
 It'll show your test content to website visitors and collect data on conversion rates.
-Your report will determine the number of impressions, acquisition, and page visits.
+Your report will determine the number of impressions, acquisitions, and page visits.

 If you're heavily promoting your website on social media, test it to learn how it performs among your audience.
 One way you can do that is with Optimizely, which provides marketing software solutions.